RenertMath/MerrickMath.github.io-Div34Math/index.md

 * **Sequences and Series Test:** October 19
 * **Transformations Test:** To be written November 18-25 in testing centre
 * **Quadratic Functions and Equations Test:** To be written December 7-10 in testing centre
-* **Linear and Quadratic Inequalities Test:** To be written December 19 - 31 in testing centre
+* **Linear and Quadratic Inequalities Test:** To be written December 19 - January 11 in testing centre
 * **Absolute Value Functions and Rational Functions Test:** January 23
 * **Trigonometry Unit Test:**
 * **Function Operations Unit Test:**